 Across the U.S., the employment crisis is dire.
 Last week in Queens, New York City’s second most populous and most diverse borough, hundreds of young men slept on the streets and waited through the rain in the hope that they would get an application to the Plumbers Union Apprenticeship program.
 After resume reviews, tests and interviews, only a small percentage will qualify for the five-year program.

 One job candidate explained why an estimated 1,200 endured the elements.
 Top union plumbing jobs pay $67 an hour, and the second tier positions pay $40.
 According the June Bureau of Labor Statistics report, a plumber’s mean average wage is $26.49.
+To learn more about what plumbers do, read more about Sarkinen Plumbing using the link.

 Considering the bluster about job creation politicians put forward, they offer precious little in the way of tangibles about how they’ll improve the grim employment picture.
 One solution is addition by subtraction; that is, offer fewer employment-based visas to overseas workers.